Testing Legacy Codebase: What is, Common Problems and Best Practices

 Such documentation will help your developers understand how the application works and how the system interacts with other components, such as databases or servers.

-Technical documentation is good practice in software development as a whole, but most companies write it for these purposes:
+Technical documentation of legacy systems is good practice in software modernization as a whole, but most companies write it for these purposes:

 - When there’s a need to rewrite or an existing feature has been modified.